shujaatxp/CustomerManagmentAPI/README.md

 # CommunicationService

-A modular .NET 8/9 solution for managing and sending communication templates (such as emails) to customers.
-The project is built with ASP.NET Core Web API, Entity Framework Core, and supports clean architecture with separate Application, Domain, Infrastructure, and API layers.
+A modular solution for managing and sending communication templates (such as emails) to customers.
+Built with ASP.NET Core Web API, Entity Framework Core, and a clean architecture approach, the project is organized into Application, Domain, Infrastructure, and API layers.
+Supports both .NET 8 and .NET 9.

 ---